Environmental management plan

 For the 2017 year, the CNFL through the Material Transfer Center managed and finally disposed of a total of 1034 Ton waste: Iron and other metals, solids contaminated with hydrocarbons, used oil, ceramics, among others.

-Waste Management Process in the Materials Transfer Center.
+Waste Management Process at the Materials Transfer Center.

 Output of trainers with PCB'S